-In the Early 90’s the TCR file format was introduced for the ancient Psion Series 3 palmtop devices.
-The company used their platform specific compression and this format has very limited support for the text formatting.
-It is a ZVR based file format and provides comparatively better compression rate than PalmDOC.
-It also work very well with FontMachine.
-Although, the TCR file format belongs to a discontinued device, but still this file format can be read by using some e-readers such as ReadManiac, MicroReader, ReadM, and FBReader.
-This file format can also be viewed on desktop with Sumatra PDF and with the Calibre application in Windows and linux.
+In the early ’90s, the TCR file format was introduced for the ancient Psion Series 3 palmtop devices.
+The company used its platform-specific compression and this format has very limited support for text formatting.
+It is a ZVR based file format and provides a comparatively better compression rate than PalmDOC.
+It also works very well with FontMachine.
+Although the TCR file format belongs to a discontinued device, still this file format can be read by using some eReaders.
+This file format can also be viewed on a desktop with Sumatra PDF and with the Calibre application in Windows and Linux.

-If you are not being able to open and run the TCR file; it doesn’t mean that you do not have a suitable software installed on your device.
-There might be some other issues which prevent the file to work properly.
+If you are not being able to open and run the TCR file; it doesn’t mean that you do not have suitable software installed on your device.
+There might be some other issues that prevent the file to work properly.
 The possible problems might be one of the following:

 Corruption of a TCR file.